Dick Leftridge: Pro Career

 Leftridge was selected by the Steelers with the third overall selection of the first round of the 1966 NFL draft.
-He appeared in only four games in his professional career and his selection is considered by some as the worst draft pick in Steelers history.
+He appeared in only four games in 1966 and was cut going into the 1967 for being overweight and not reporting in often enough during the offseason.
+His selection is considered by some as the worst draft pick in Steelers history.